realworldocaml/book/en/interfacing-with-C.md

 ### Converting from OCaml values in C

-The earlier hello world example is extremely basic and only uses `unit` types.
+The earlier hello world example is rather basic and only uses `unit` types.
-Let's extend the signature to take a couple of `int` arguments instead of a single `unit`, so that we can send more useful data between OCaml and C:
+Let's extend the signature to take a couple of `int` arguments instead of a single `unit` so that we can send more useful data between OCaml and C:

 ```ocaml
 external add_numbers: int -> int -> int = "caml_add_numbers"
 let () = Printf.printf "From OCaml: %d\n" (add_numbers 10 15)
 ```

-Our `add_numbers` binding now takes two arguments, and returns an integer instead of a simple `unit`.
-The complete stub now looks like this:
+The `add_numbers` external function now takes two arguments, and returns an integer instead of a simple `unit`.
+The updated C stub looks like this:

 ```c
 #include <stdio.h>